How to Become a Special Education Teacher About this section

-All states require special education teachers in public schools to have at least a bachelor’s degree.
+All states require special education teachers in public schools to have at least a bachelor's degree.
 Some require teachers to earn a degree specifically in special education.
-Others allow them to major in elementary education or a content area, such as math or science, and pursue a minor in special education.
+Others allow them to major in education or a content area, such as mathematics or science, and pursue a minor in special education.

 In a program leading to a bachelor’s degree in special education, prospective teachers learn about the different types of disabilities and how to present information so that students will understand.
 Programs typically include a student-teaching program, in which prospective teachers work with a mentor and get experience instructing students in a classroom setting.
 To become fully certified, states may require special education teachers to complete a master’s degree in special education after obtaining a job.

 Private schools typically require teachers to have at least a bachelor’s degree in special education.

 All states require teachers in public schools to be licensed in the specific grade level that they teach.
 A license frequently is referred to as a certification.
 Those who teach in private schools typically do not need to be licensed.

 Requirements for certification or licensure can vary by state but generally involve the following:

 - A bachelor’s degree with a minimum grade point average

 - Passing a background check

 - Passing a general teaching certification test, as well as a test that demonstrates knowledge of the subject the candidate will teach